Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: Vacuum moduli spaces for G=SU(2)

 \section{Vacuum moduli spaces for \texorpdfstring{$G=SU(2)$}{G=SU(2)}}

-As a consistency check of the conjectures in \eqref{eq:conjecture} and \eqref{tw-g2=1} for the 2d $\mathcal{N}=(0,4)$ theory central charges, we present in this section a detailed analysis of their infrared vacuum structure.
-In particular, we focus on theories with gauge group $G=SU(2)$, for which an explicit ultraviolet Lagrangian description is available.
+As a consistency check of the conjectures in \eqref{eq:conjecture} and \eqref{tw-g2=1}, we now present a detailed analysis of the infrared vacuum structure for theories with gauge group $G=SU(2)$, for which an explicit ultraviolet Lagrangian description is available.

 By solving the vacuum equations explicitly, we analyze the structure of the vacuum moduli space, which generically decomposes into several irreducible components.
 Among these, we systematically study two distinguished components—the special Higgs branch and the twisted Higgs branch—by computing their Hilbert series, which encode the counting of holomorphic functions on the corresponding branches.
 The Hilbert series of these two components exhibit different behaviors as the parameters $g_1$ and $n$ are varied.
 In particular, we develop a gluing method that allows us to compute the Hilbert series of the special Higgs branch for general values of $(g_1,n)$.
 By contrast, the Hilbert series of the twisted Higgs branch typically factorizes into contributions associated with individual gauge nodes.